neilspurgeon/rcloud/README.md

 At it's core, Rcloud is wrapper for both their api's.
 For each function, Rcloud conditionally switches bewtween using either Rdio or SoundCloud, or both in situations such as searching libraries.

 ######Note:
 Currently, Rcloud is an entirely front-end application.
-There is however a user signup/login and database that is unused at the momement.
+There is however a user signup/login and user database that is unused at the momement.
 For future features, login will be necessary.

 ###Technologies Used
 - Ruby On Rails